wizzie-io/wizzie-io.github.io/pages/wdp/1.0.X/wizz-in/workflow_package.md

 {% include note.html content="The Workflow Package adds/updates WDP stack resources of the organization where it is uploaded.
 This action doesn't remove resources created before." %}

-The `UPLOAD` return a message where you can see which stack resource are created/updated or if something have errors.
+After `UPLOAD` is performed, it returns a message where you can see which stack resources are created/updated or if something went wrong.

 {% include image.html file="./wizz-in/wizz-in-workflow-management-upload.png" url="./images/wizz-in/wizz-in-workflow-management.png" alt="" caption="Wizz-In Workflow upload example" %}